 With an extensive collection of titles, it has become somewhat like a synonym of audiobooks.

-This is what I’m going to answer in this post.
-I’ll go through the benefits, flaws, and cost
+This is what I’m going to answer in this Audible review.
+I’ll go through the benefits, flaws, and costs of this audiobook service.

 So without further ado, let’s see if you should go with Audible (or stick to some free resource).

 I’ve been using Audible for a long time, and it’s been a perfect companion to me while I commute to work or deal with the daily errands.